AntiLibrary5/nicools-kitchen/_posts/2025-08-22-parm-garlic-chicken-popcorn.md

 video_link: "I made this recipe back when I didn't post videos yet"
 ---

-I decided to go watch Barbie at Pathé Chavant, so obviously I had to sneak it some snacks, other than me.
+I decided to go watch Barbie at Pathé Chavant, so obviously I had to sneak in some snacks, other than me.
 What's more suitable for watching Barbie than garlic pamersan chicken popcorn?
 You literally don't need to answer that.

 ## Ingredients